-- Cell phones are to be submitted in the morning to staff for securing and returned to students at the end of the instructional day.
-Students are expected to follow the cell phone collection expectations.
-(The attached is the notification that has been provided and signed by students) Middle School 390 Cell Phone Policy - Cell phones may not be turned on or used during instructional time. - Cell phones and portable music may not be turned on or used during the administration of any school quiz, test or examination. - Computing devices may not be turned on or used during the administration of any school quiz, test or examination, except where such use has been explicitly authorized by the school or is contained in an Individualized Education Program or Section 504 Accommodation Plan - CUse of cell phones, computing devices, and portable music during the administration of state standardized examinations is governed by State Education Department Rules. - Cell phones, computing devices and portable music may not be turned on or used during school fire drills or other emergency preparedness exercises. - Cell phones, computing devices, and portable music may not be used in bathrooms. - f Middle School 390 takes no responsibility for the loss or theft of cell phones or any other electronic devices. - Confiscation and return of electronic items - Middle School 390 will institute the following procedures should it become necessary to confiscate a student's cell phone or other electronic device in the following sequence: - 👉 A single Warning.
+- Portable music may not be turned on or used while walking the school building. - Portable music, cell phones, smartwatches nor computing devices may not be turned on or used during the administration of any school quiz, test or examination, or state standardized examination governed by New York State Education Department Rules, except where such use has been explicitly authorized by the school or is contained in an Individualized Education Program or Section 504 Accommodation Plan. - Portable music, cell phones nor computing devices may not be turned on or used during school fire drills or other emergency preparedness exercises or in bathrooms. - Middle School 390 takes no responsibility for the loss or theft of cell phones or any other electronic devices. - Confiscation and return of electronic items will be followed according to the policy.